22. AGX Vehicle

 Fig. 22.3 Track wheel with radius 0.45 m and height 0.35 m.
 Hinged in world with hinge axis along the green (wheel) rotation axis.

-Assembly object representing a continuous track with a given number of treads/nodes.
+The class agxVehicle::Track is an assembly object representing a continuous track with a given number of nodes.

 ../_images/agxvehicle_track_track.png

-The initialTension defines the tension in the track after it is initiated.
-This gives an amount by which each node is shortened to generate tension in the track and wheel system.
+The initialTension defines the tension in the track after initialization.
+It specifies the amount by which each node is shortened to generate tension in the track and wheel system.
 Ideally, the track tension equals the shortening distance multiplied by the track tensile stiffness.
 Because contacts and other dynamic effects are present, the exact tension after initialization cannot be predicted.
 A scale factor of four is applied to approximately compensate for frictional effects, and the initial node distance is determined from this scale factor, the specified tension, and the tensile stiffness of the track.

 The referenceRigidBody is the reference body that this track is attached to, normally the chassis of a vehicle.
 Note that the track is routed around track wheels that are connected directly or via links to this rigid body.

-The ‘’unknown’’ parameter is the length of each node.
-The length of the nodes is calculated during initialization to properly fit the track round the wheels.
+The ‘’unknown’’ parameter corresponds to the length of each node.
+The node length is calculated during initialization to fit the track around the wheels.

-Routing of the tracks is made by adding wheels to the track.
-Given number of nodes in the track, thickness of the nodes and wheel configuration (transform and radius), the track routing algorithm will calculate the length each node should have for the track to go outside all wheels.
+Track routing is defined by adding wheels to the track.
+Given the number of nodes in the track, the node thickness, and the wheel configuration (transform and radius), the routing algorithm calculates the length each node should have for the track to pass outside all wheels.

 ../_images/agxvehicle_wheel_route.png